-Spread over some 14 campuses and research facilities, Université de Paris boasts an exceptional heritage of historic buildings and campus’, located within Paris and the surrounding suburban areas, easily accessible through public transportation.
+Spread over some 14 campuses and research facilities, Université Paris Cité boasts an exceptional heritage of historic buildings and campus’, located within Paris and the surrounding suburban areas, easily accessible through public transportation.
 Paris, a vibrant city, offers students different ways to get around, below is all you need to know.

 Metro, trains and buses

 The metro (or subway) is convenient.
 It provides many subway lines and stations enabling you to travel throughout Paris and its suburbs.
 The metro operates generally as follows:

 - Monday to Thursday from 5:30 a.m. to 1:15 a.m.

 - Fridays, Saturdays and on public holidays from 5:30 a.m. to 2:15 a.m.